NIH-NEI/gdb/README.md

 ## Introduction: A Benchmark for scientific reasoning

 In complex scientific fields like bioinformatics, the true value of an AI tool is not just its accuracy, but its ability to perform higher-order reasoning—synthesizing data into coherent narratives, forming novel hypotheses, and constructing plausible models of biological systems.
-Standard NLP benchmarks often fail to capture this crucial dimension.
+Standard Natural Language Processing benchmarks often fail to capture this crucial dimension.

 The **Omics Discovery Bench (ODB)** was developed to address this gap.
 ODB is an open-source benchmark framework that evaluates and ranks analytical tools on their ability to interpret high-throughput omics data.
 Our "Groundedness-First" philosophy prioritizes structured, verifiable, and data-driven reasoning over simple narrative fluency.